ShawnBeasleyOTRS/doc-installation/content/performance-tuning.rst

    .. note::

-      There is only 5000 tickets can be modified by running this job manually.
+      Up to 5000 tickets can be modified by running this job manually.

 When you search for tickets, the system default is to search tickets which are not archived.

 To search for archived tickets:

 1. Open the ticket search screen.
-2. Set *Archive search* to *Archived tickets* or *All tickets*.
+2. Set *Archive search* to *Unarchived tickets* or *All tickets*.
 3. Perform the search.